ohadch/ohadch/README.md

 🌱 I would like to sharpen my devops skills, mainly kubernetes.

-💬 Ask me about development in startup environment, R&D project management, and writing clean and readable code.
+💬 Ask me about development in startup environment, R&D project management and writing clean and readable code.

 💁‍ I cherish open communication and respect.
 I believe that by communicating challanges, planning ahead and openly debriefing failures we can improve ourselves for the future.